Purchases made through links may earn us a small commission, at no extra cost to you.

 Castle Hill made such an impression, that it made me forget about my long list of things to see and during our three days in Budapest.
 Instead, I started formulating a long list of things to see and do just in Budapest’s Castle District!

-Here’s a look at what we felt were the best places on Castle Hill, and one that unfortunately, really missed the mark.
+Here’s a look at what we felt were the best places to see on Budapest’s Castle Hill, and one that unfortunately, really missed the mark.

 The Royal Palace (Buda Castle)